oamg/leapp-repository/docs/source/contrib-and-devel-guidelines.md

 ## Commits and pull requests
-When your pull-request is ready to be reviewed, every commit needs to include a titale and a body continuing a description of the change---what problem is being solved and how.
+When your pull-request is ready to be reviewed, every commit needs to include a title and a body continuing a description of the change --- what problem is being solved and how.
 The end of the commit body should contain Jira issue number (if applicable), GitHub issue that is being fixed, etc.:
 ```